nfdi4plants/nfdi4plants.github.io/src/content/subpage/toolbox.md

 In addition to establishing [RDM concepts](/rdm-as-a-servcie) we also provide the respective reference implementations.

 DataPLANT provides a variety of tools to support your research data management journey.
 Explore the tools below to learn more about how they can help you manage your research data effectively.

+Read more below 👇